BasThomas/basthomas.github.io/_posts/2021-12-27-getting-started-voiceover.md

 VoiceOver users navigate the app mainly based on these labels, and if they are very long, or contain a lot of information, that makes an app a lot harder to parse and use.
-For a tweet, for example, the label might include the author and the tweet itself, but exclude the amount of retweets and likes.
+For a social media post, for example, the label might include the author and the post's content itself, but exclude the amount of shares and likes.

 ## Conclusion